krisztin/reactive-fishes/README.md

 * `<input>` cannot pass `value` in there.
 It has to be `defaultValue={}`

+### helper functions

+Little functions that don't need to be a component can be added in a `helpers.js` file

-Example using a helper function
+_Example using a helper function_
 ```js
 import { helperFunction1 } from 'functionlocation';

 <input defaultValue={helperFunction1()} />

 ```

-### helper functions

-Little functions that don't need to be a component can be added in a `helpers.js` file

 ## Components / Classes